MuongKimhong/BaCE/README.md

-## BaCE - Basic Code Editor with basic vim key-bindings (Side project)
+## BaCE - Basic Code Editor with basic vim key-bindings based on Webview

 ### Note: Linux & MacOS only